 - b.
-Subjects adding up to at least 14 credits relating to one or more of the following fields:
+Subjects adding up to at least 12 credits relating to one or more of the following fields:

 - infrastructure planning

 - regional planning

 - environmental engineering

 - cost benefit analysis

 - risk analysis

 - financial engineering

 - policy and decision making

 - project and process management

-- Graduation work carrying 30 credits in line with what is stipulated in Article 8, partly focusing on the topic
+- c.
+A group project carrying at least 7 credits as mentioned in Article 7 or Article 9.
+Internships are excluded.
+The project must focus on at least one of the under b mentioned fields.
+The project concerns a current realistic issue from the sector and is supervised by the TU Delft as well as by a supervisor from the Ministry of Infrastructure and the Environment.

-of at least one of the under b mentioned fields.
+- d.
+Graduation work carrying 30 credits in line with what is stipulated in Article 8, partly focusing on the topic of at least one of the under b mentioned fields.

 - 2. For obtaining the annotation within the examination programme of 120 credits the student may use the free elective space, mentioned in Article 5, paragraph 5, to accommodate the annotation subjects mentioned in paragraph 1 under a and b.
 However, if the amount of credits in the free elective space, mentioned in Article 5, paragraph 5, is not sufficient to accommodate the annotation subjects mentioned in paragraph 1 under a and b that are not already part of the components of the degree programme mentioned in the Articles 3 and 4 and in Article 5, paragraphs 3 and 4, the surplus of credits of the annotation subjects will be extracurricular.

-- 3. The examination programme for the Infrastructure and Environment annotation needs the prior approval by the programme coordinator and the board of examiners.
+- 3. The examination programme for the Infrastructure and Environment annotation needs prior approval by the annotation coordinator and the board of examiners.

 - 4. Students who complete the annotation successfully, receive an annotation Infrastructure and Environment with their degree certificate.